shippy/trello-todo-exporter/README.md

 Run `make --always-make` or `make -B` (they're the same thing).

+### I need a report from yesterday

+Assuming you have a report generated from yesterday, you can override the `title` variable in your `make` invocation - for example, `make sendmail title=20201003`.

 ## To-do:

 - [ ] Make the conda environment's location detection automatic